vitotai/BrewPiLess/README.md

     * Using environment temperature as room/chamber temperature
     * extend maximum Beer Profile to 10 steps.
     * experimental Humidity control
-    * Rotating LCD for extra information
+    * Rotating LCD for extra information, like iSpiondel information, Humidity, and pressure.
+    * New 'Write on buffer full' option for logging to reduce flash writing.

  * 4.1
     * "Real" generic HTTP logging.